 - Align Styling with the Modern Look-and-Feel

-Microsoft IT wanted to help the business showcase its latest products by incorporating the modern styling found in Windows 8, Microsoft Surface, and the new Windows Phone.
-Customers now have a more consistent and recognizable Microsoft experience across the homepage, the online Microsoft Store, the Download Center, and Support.
+Microsoft IT wanted to help the business showcase its latest products by incorporating the modern styling found in Windows 8, Microsoft Surface and the new Windows Phone.
+Customers now have a more consistent and recognisable Microsoft experience across the homepage, the online Microsoft Store, the Download Centre and Support.

 "So now we find ourselves in this odd position where Microsoft is actually more design-forward than Apple!"

-In order to support business operations around the globe, IT organizations need to adopt solutions and processes that enable employees to be successful wherever and whenever they work.
-Although cloud-based services such as Microsoft Office 365 provide the technological means for people to work, communicate, and collaborate online, tools are only half the story.
-A CIO also must ensure that his or her organization fosters a corporate culture where geographically disbursed teams can be as productive as co-located teams.
+In order to support business operations around the globe, IT organisations need to adopt solutions and processes that enable employees to be successful wherever and whenever they work.
+Although cloud-based services such as Microsoft Office 365 provide the technological means for people to work, communicate and collaborate online, tools are only half the story.
+A CIO also must ensure that his or her organisation fosters a corporate culture where geographically-disbursed teams can be as productive as co-located teams.

 - Use Microsoft Lync to Communicate Instantly with your Team